carriver/netflix-clone/README.md

 ## Implementation Highlights

-- This project was bootstrapped with Create React App, using the Redux and Redux Toolkit template.
+- This project was bootstrapped with Create React App, using the Redux Toolkit template.

+- BEM naming convention for classes in HTML and CSS.

+- Responsive web design

 - Movie details are pulled from TMDB using their [API](https://developers.themoviedb.org/3/getting-started/introduction 'TMDB API').